As planned, in 2020, the GNOSIS consortium will organise two technical workshops.

 Precision tracking aids, (e.g. ballistic coefficient vs time, as fuel is expended)

-In addition, the two 2020 technical workshops listed above are expected to lead to at least three additional sandbox sessions later in 2020 covering individual novel sensor concepts in greater detail, addressing questions such as:
+We expect to lead to at least three additional sandbox sessions later in 2020 covering individual novel sensor concepts in greater detail, addressing questions such as:

 What should we build?